Murm UI Documentation

 Providers

 Providers are the boundary between Murm UI and the model.
-A provider receives normalized chat messages and streams normalized events back into the engine.
+A provider receives a normalized chat request and streams normalized events back into the engine.

 interface ChatProvider {